 Kassandra Khalil | Visual Storyteller

-Kassandra Khalil is a visual artist and arts organizer.
+Kassandra Khalil is a visual artist, writer, and arts organizer.

 Her work is highly autobiographical, using simple line drawings to explore how gestures evoke personal and cultural memory.
 Using irregular 2D surfaces such as vellum paper or plant materials, the images activate negative space with texture or translucence as a “memory” space where viewers can remember/imagine/construct the narratives of a piece.